Procsiab/texlive-it/README.md

-# TexLive multi-arch with Italian langiage
+# TexLive multi-arch with Italian language

 This image was built to use with CI/CD LaTeX testing and deploying pipeline, on an x86\_64 machine; the image itself is based on Debian slim, and it uses `bash`.
 Moreover, the mountpoint for the compiler's workspace is